-&lt;sup>12 The ESC understands that once a meter is read as an interval meter and its data stream is setup in MSATS, it is settled in the NEM using the interval meter data (and therefore the NSLP is not applied).
-However, there remain a number of interval capable meters installed that are still being read as a basic meter and so their data streams are still setup in MSATS as a basic meter (they are awaiting for the logical conversion to interval process to be completed).
-Those meters will be settled in the NEM using basic meter data and NSLP is applied to determine half hour values.
+&lt;sup>16 The Commission understands that once a meter is read as an interval meter and its data stream is set up in MSATS, it is settled in the NEM using the interval meter data (and therefore the NSLP is not applied).
+However, there remain a number of interval capable meters installed that are still being read as a basic meter and so their data streams are still set up in MSATS as a basic meter (they are waiting for the logical conversion to interval process to be completed).
+Those meters are settled in the NEM using basic meter data and NSLP is applied to determine half hour values.